Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 How to Increase the R-Value on Your Sleeping Pad

-If you’re looking to stretch or increase the R-value on your sleeping pad, there are a few options.
+If you want to stretch or increase the R-value on your sleeping pad, there are a few options.

-Another simple and lightweight method is to use a mylar blanket, which can be placed on the underside of the pad to provide additional insulation, the issue here being added crinkle and noise may disturb your and others’ sleep.
+Another simple and lightweight method is to use a mylar blanket, which can be placed on the underside of the pad to provide additional insulation.
+The issue here is that added crinkle and noise may disturb your and others’ sleep.

 Finally, it’s important to keep your sleeping pad clean and free of dirt and debris, as this can reduce its overall R-value by causing deflation or poor functionality.